Santi Aldama Player Props: Grizzlies vs. Mavericks

-Santi Aldama and his Memphis Grizzlies teammates match up versus the Dallas Mavericks on Saturday at 8:00 PM ET.
+Santi Aldama and the rest of the Memphis Grizzlies will be taking on the Dallas Mavericks on Monday at 7:30 PM ET.

-We're going to break down Aldama's prop bets, using stats and trends to help you make good picks.
+If you'd like to place a bet on Aldama's props, we look at his available ones, providing some stats and trends, below.

 Santi Aldama Prop Bets vs. the Mavericks